 All the original design elements are retained and the details are superb.
 It is a unique Spanish Eclectic home that contains design elements influenced by Pueblo Revival and Monterey designs of the period.
 In addition to the massive Adobe Construction of the main house, the interior wood work is mostly original redwood, with hardware intact.
 The floors are mostly original wood and integral red concrete.
 The home now offers central HVAC, recently installed.

 Architect R.T.
 Evans is well known for his work in the valley, most notably the adjacent Jokake Inn, the Kellogg House (Now Casa Blanca) and the recently restored Eisendrath House located at Papago Park.
 This well documented home is a rare survivor in an area known for it’s gracious past and definitive history that married climate, winter visitors, Arcadia-area citrus production and the very early formation of our Valley’s tourist and destination industries.
 The immediate surroundings offer a deep collection of restored historic adobe homes.
-It is a unique and irreplaceable offering: ready for enjoyment or restoration.

 Rich Local History